We are proud to announce the Sir Elton John Global Exchange Programme which promotes global mobility and international collaboration.

 - Sydney Conservatorium: see application information from the University of Sydney.
 Nominations to Sydney by 15 April, application deadline 30 April (July enrolment).

 A request form for outgoing study placement exchanges to the Partner Institutions is available in the Registry fileshare area in the 'Services' section of the Academy's Intranet.

 Please submit the completed and signed request form, together with the institution's learning agreement form, to Edward Kemp-Luck, Admissions Manager, in the Registry by 31 January to allow time for checking and approval before the Partner Institution deadlines.

 Your request must be approved by the Academy before you make an application to the Partner Institution.

 Tuition fees for outgoing Academy BMus students

-However, if you are a UK/EU undergraduate, you will only pay around 15% of the full fee (that will currently be £1,385) if:
+However you will only pay around 15% of the full fee (that will currently be £1,385) if:

 Tuition fee loans are available to eligible students to cover these fees, and you may also be eligible for UK government maintenance grants and loans, based on the standard eligibility criteria.
 Details of the different kinds of funding provided by Student Finance England for outgoing exchange and study abroad students can be found in this study abroad fact sheet.